EISHKARAN/TSS-2025/Readme.md

 # Resources For TSS-2025

 # Pre-requisites
 Install Ollama on your local machine from the [official website](https://ollama.com/).
-An$